 On the cellar floor next to him was a notepad and a Biro.
 He scribbled on the page.

-WHAT DID WE DO TO DESERVE THIS?
+‘WHAT DID WE DO TO DESERVE THIS?’

 And then he wrote some more.

-WHAT DID WE DO TO DESERVE DOGS?
+‘WHAT DID WE DO TO DESERVE DOGS?’

-Mark squeezed her gently, and pressed his face into her fur, smelling her familiar scent.
+Mark squeezed her and pressed his face into her fur.
+He smelled her familiar scent.
 He buried his head into the softness of her side.